Pruning and Propagating A Burro’s Tail Succulent

 The cuttings after being planted.
 Looks a little like a baby octopus to me.
 Riley cat doesn’t seem too impressed at all!

 Spring & summer are the best times to propagate a Burro’s Tail.

 There is another Sedum very similar to this one called Burrito or Baby Burro’s Tail.
 It has smaller, tighter, rounder leaves.
 You propagate it the same way you do a Burro’s Tail.

 Here are Sedum morganium “Burrito” cuttings waiting to grow so they can be sold.
 You can see the difference in the leaves.

+Be prepared!
 The leaves fall off this plant even if you just give it a gentle touch.

 Once the leaves have fallen off the stems, new leaves won’t grow back on the bare sections.
 I had someone ask me this question & wanted to share this info in case you were wondering too.
 That’s why I cut my Burro’s Tail stems off at the tops of the bare areas – you’ll see me doing this in the video in case you don’t understand.

 I prune my Burro’s Tail plants every 2-3 years to rejuvenate & stimulate new growth at the top.

 The Burro’s Tail after the pruning.
 There are still a few bare stems & I’ll eventually cut them off.
 New growth is emerging at the top & that’s what this pruning will encourage.